Small Steps, Real Results

 You don't need a huge salary or a lucky break. $5 a week, consistently invested, can build real wealth over time.
 Here's the math and the method.

-$20 a week at a 10% average annual return becomes $180,800 over 30 years.
+$20 a week at a 10% average annual return becomes $179,300 over 30 years.
 You contribute $31,200.
 Compound growth adds the rest.
-Even $5 a week grows to $45,200 in 30 years.
-The biggest predictor of long-term wealth isn't income or investment returns.
-It's savings rate: how much you consistently set aside.
+Even $5 a week grows to $44,800 in 30 years.
+On this model, doubling what you set aside moves the 30-year total more than a three-point better return does.
 You don't need a windfall.
 You need a weekly habit.

 "I Don't Have Enough to Invest" Is the Biggest Lie You've Been Told